chrisdev/chrisdev.github.com/content/introducing-wagtail-cookiecutter-forundation.rst

 One of the big selling points for `Wagtail`_ is its easy of use especially for non-technical end-users.
-Many of the content creators and editors we've introduced to it tell us that Wagtail is especially easy understand and they are quickly able to get useful work done.
-Indeed, many of these users have expressed a clear preference for Wagtail over some of the more well known "brands" in the Content Managenment world such as Wordpress and Drupal.
-Another strength of Wagtail, is the flexibility of CMS model that allows for the representation of everything from the most simple pages with a few media elements to more complex unstructured pages where text may be interspersed with subheading, pull quotes, videos or specialized content types like maps and charts.
+Many of the content creators and editors we've introduced to it tell us that `Wagtail`_ is especially easy understand and they are quickly able to get useful work done.
+Indeed, many of these users have expressed a clear preference for `Wagtail`_ over some of the more well known "brands" in the Content Managenment world such as Wordpress and Drupal.
+Another strength of Wagtail, is the flexibility of the underlying CMS model which allows for the representation of everything from the most simple pages with a few media elements to more complex unstructured pages where text may be interspersed with subheading, pull quotes, videos or specialized content types like maps and charts.
 It is important to note that `Wagtail`_ does not rely on any arcane plugins architecture but rather on standard Python/Django modules, classes and methods.
 As a consequence, it plays well with the other reusable applications in the Python/Django ecosystem such as the `Django Rest Framework`_.
-There and also hooks to important tools like `ElasticSearch`_.
-Additionally, Wagtail CMS comes it a built in Form builder system and has excellent Image and Document management tools.
+There are also hooks into important tools like `ElasticSearch`_.
+Additionally, Wagtail_ comes with a built in "Form builder" application that allows end users to build their own data collection forms.
+Wagtail_ also has excellent Image and Document management tools.

 `Zurb Foundation`_ is a *mobile first*  responsive framework that provides all the components required for building websites.
 These include a responsive